Considering LL Flooring Holdings Inc. (LL) as a potential investment: What Should You Do? - The Dwinnex

 Shares Statistics:

-The stock has traded on average 561.02K shares per day over the past 3-months and 1.02M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, LL traded on average about 582.82K shares per day over the past 3-months and 980.54k shares per day over the past 10 days.
 A total of 28.86M shares are outstanding, with a floating share count of 28.58M.
 Insiders hold about 1.30% of the company’s shares, while institutions hold 78.50% stake in the company.
-Shares short for LL as of Jan 30, 2023 were 2.02M with a Short Ratio of 1.71M, compared to 2M on Dec 29, 2022.
+Shares short for LL as of Jan 30, 2023 were 2.02M with a Short Ratio of 1.96M, compared to 2M on Dec 29, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 6.88% and a Short% of Float of 9.98%.

 Earnings Estimates

-Its stock is currently analyzed by 0 different market analysts.
+The company has 0 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $0.29.
 The consensus estimate for the next quarter is $0.08, with high estimates of $0.08 and low estimates of $0.08.

 Analysts are recommending an EPS of between $0.2 and $0.2 for the fiscal current year, implying an average EPS of $0.2.
 EPS for the following year is $0.16, with 1 analysts recommending between $0.16 and $0.16.